 Ten things compliance officers need to do in 2018

-Last year was characterised by delays and rearrangements of changes such as the European Union’s Markets in Financial Instruments Directive and associated Regulation (MiFID II/R) and the expected “de-regulation” announced by the U.S. Trump presidency.
+Last year was characterized by delays and rearrangements of changes such as the European Union’s Markets in Financial Instruments Directive and associated Regulation (MiFID II/R) and the expected “de-regulation” announced by the U.S. Trump presidency.

 Compliance officers have therefore had to deal with updates not only to what will be changing but also to when those changes will happen.
 This year will be when much of the planned major European regulatory reforms will land, with MiFID II/R in January, the Insurance Distribution Directive in February and the General Data Protection Regulation (GDPR) in May.